 The Foundation administers various charitable remainder trusts and charitable gift annuities, which provide for the payment of distributions to designated beneficiaries over the instrument's term (usually the designated beneficiary's lifetime).
 Assets are invested and payments are made to designated beneficiaries in accordance with the respective agreements.
 At the end of the instrument's term, the remaining assets are distributed to designated beneficiaries.
-Assets held under split-interest agreements totaled \$3,902,627and \$4,992,728 at December 31, 2022 and 2021, respectively.
+Assets held under split-interest agreements totaled \$3,848,786 at December 31, 2023.
 On an annual basis, the Foundation revalues the liability to make distributions to the designated beneficiaries based on actuarial assumptions.
-The present values of the estimated future payments of \$3,859,341 and \$4,587,231 at December 31, 2022 and 2021, respectively, are calculated using a discount rate of 5.25% and 4.50%, respectively, and applicable mortality tables.
-At December 31, 2022 and 2021, the assets under split-interest agreements to designated beneficiaries cease when the trust assets are exhausted.
+The present values of the estimated future payments of \$3,668,267 at December 31, 2023, are calculated using a discount rate of 5.75%, and applicable mortality tables.
+At December 31, 2023, the assets under split-interest agreements exceed the obligation held for that purpose.
+For charitable remainder trusts, the payments to designated beneficiaries cease when the trust assets are exhausted.
 For charitable gift annuities, the obligations to make payments to designated beneficiaries are general obligations of the Foundation.